sadfrogstudying/internationalstudyspots/README.md

 Careful of returning in different loops.
 In `for..of`, return will stop the loop entirely, use `continue` if you just want to go to next cycle.

+## Brittle tests caused by React Dropzone

+The combination of react hook form, react dropzone and image browser compression, with value transformations makes for extremely brittle tests.
+Changing to dropzone component from react aria by Adobe as it's better maintained.

 ## Useful Links

 - [Docs: Route Segment Config](https://nextjs.org/docs/app/api-reference/file-conventions/route-segment-config#options)